SELECTING my tree

 Terms and conditions

-If the tree is in bad condition, are you going to replace it?
+If a tree is in poor condition, will you replace it?

-We strongly encourage you to plant your tree.
-Trees are living things that, once planted, can flourish.
-If the tree does not survive its first year, we will replace it through warranty activation.
-Contact us to find out more.
+We strongly encourage you to plant your tree first.
+Trees are living beings that often flourish once planted.
+If the tree does not survive its first year, we will replace it via our warranty.
+Please contact us to find out more.

 If my tree dies in the first year, will it be replaced?

-Yes, if the death of the tree is not due to negligence on the part of the owner, an act of vandalism or an extreme weather phenomenon (extreme cold, heavy rains, heatwave, etc.) we will replace it.
-To find out what to do, contact us.
+Yes, if the death of the tree is not due to negligence on the owner’s part, an act of vandalism or an extreme weather phenomenon (extreme cold, heavy rains, heatwave, etc.), we will replace it.
+To find out how to proceed, please contact us.

 My tree looks sick and has insects.
-What can I do about it?
+What should I do?

-You can also consult the green pages of the botanical garden which are an excellent resource.
+You can also consult the Jardin botanique’s Green Pages which are an excellent resource.

 Is there a delivery service?

-Several eco-quartiers are offering a delivery service, payable with your online purchase.
+Several Éco-quartiers offer a delivery service, which you can pay for with your online purchase.
 In some instances, the delivery is free and mandatory.
-To learn more, visit our Pickup your tree page.
+To learn more, visit our Picking up your tree page.

 Is there a planting service?

-Several eco-quartiers are offering a planting service, payable with your online purchase.
-To learn more, visit our Pickup your tree page.
+Several Éco-quartiers offer a planting service, which you can pay for with your online purchase.
+To learn more, visit our Picking up your tree page.

 Where and when will I pick up my tree?

-Tree pickup will take place around mid-June for the Spring campaign and mid-October for the Fall campaign.
-For all details, visit our Pickup your tree page.
+Tree pickup will take place around mid-June for the spring campaign and mid-October for the fall campaign.
+For more details, visit our Picking up your tree page.

-At the time of delivery, the trees measure between 1 and 3 meters (sometimes more depending on the variety and year), to which must be added a ± 30 cm for the height of the pot.
-It is therefore normally possible to transport them in a car.
+At the time of delivery, the trees are between one and three meters tall (sometimes more depending on the variety and year), plus the pot height of roughly 30 cm.
+It is usually possible to transport the trees in a car.

-It is impossible for me to pick up my tree on the delivery schedule, what should I do?
+It is not possible for me to pick up my tree on the delivery date, what should I do?

 Please contact the organization in charge of the distribution of your tree to let them know.
-Visit our Pickup your tree page to find out their contact details.
+Visit our Picking up your tree page to find out their contact details.

 How should I plant my tree?